FAQ

 Under what circumstances would you not allow a dog into daycare?

-If he/she displays few/no green behaviors, or if they exhibit certain medical conditions.
+If he/she displays signs of fear, anxiety, stress or reactivity, or if they exhibit certain medical conditions.
 This can include torn ligaments, broken bones, wounds, limps or movement impairments.
 In addition, dogs exhibiting vomiting and/or diarrhea in the last 24 hours, persistent cough within the last 7 days, or nasal discharge should also remain home from daycare.

 Can my unaltered dog play in daycare?